andreasabel/inCode/entry/introducing-the-backprop-library.md

 `gradBP`, however, carries a some measurable performance overhead over writing your gradient code "manually", but this heavily depends on exactly how complex the code you are backpropagating is.
-The overhead comes from the building of the function call graph, but also potentially from the mechanical automatic differentiation process generating different operations than what you might write by hand.
+The overhead comes from two potential
+sources: the building of the function call graph, and also potentially from the mechanical automatic differentiation process generating different operations than what you might write by hand.
 See the [README](https://github.com/mstksg/backprop) for a deeper analysis.

-As you might have noticed from the RankN type signature (the `forall s. ...`), *backprop* uses the RankN type trick that `Control.Monad.ST` and the *[ad](http://hackage.haskell.org/package/ad)* library does, for two purposes:
+You might have also noticed the RankN type signature (the `forall s. ...`) that I glossed over earlier.
+This is here because *backprop* uses the RankN type trick from `Control.Monad.ST` and the *[ad](http://hackage.haskell.org/package/ad)* library, for two purposes:

 1. The prevent leakage of variables from the function.
 You can't use `evalBP` to get a `BVar` out in the end, just like you can't use `runST` to get an